mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 - When the advice is invoked, the parameter will hold a reference to an object that holds static information about the join point as well as state information.

+- The object that sprin injects at runtime provides access to both
+    1. the state available at a join point and
+    2. static information about it:
+        - type of the target,
+        - name of the method target,
+        - arguments,
+        - reference to the target itself.

+        this information can be used for tracing and logging; it does not give direct control over the execution of the target method.

+- The type allowing this is `org.aspectj.lang.ProceedingJoinPoint`, an extension of `org.aspectj.lang.
+JoinPoint` that can be used as type for the join point parameter **only in around advice**.
+It adds the `proceed()` method that is used to call the target method.

 ```java
 @Aspect
 @Component